-clock (i.e., the Linux uptime command) and the time when the latest image is captured.
-Third, distributed device information shows: (1) each device's onboard storage, using filled bars to indicate the percentage of space left in gigabytes based on regular 30-minute updates; (2) buttons to download image- (i.e., "Crop Growth Image Series," in monthly Zip archives) and sensorbased (i.e., "Download Sensor Data," in a comma-separated value file) datasets collated during the experiment from the SQL database; and (3) device interaction buttons, providing direct device control and remote system configuration via Secure Shell or VNC.
+buttons to download image- (i.e. "Crop Growth Image Series", in monthly Zip archives) and sensorbased (i.e. "Download Sensor Data", in a CSV file) datasets collated during the experiment from the SQL database; and (3) device interaction buttons, providing direct device control and remote system configuration via Secure Shell (SSH) or VNC.

-Continuous microclimate visualization
+Continuous microclimate visualisation

-Microclimate is important evidence for plant scientist to monitor radiation/ambient/soil variation in different locations over the whole experiment site, an important factor that closely connects with the performance at both plant and plot levels [37].
-To facilitate the monitoring of microclimate during an experiment, a comprehensive visualization function has been developed for CropSight (Fig. 4).
+Microclimate is an important evidence for plant scientist to monitor radiation/ambient/soil variation in different locations over the whole experiment site, an important factor that closely connects with the performance at both plant and plot levels [36].
+To facilitate the monitoring of microclimate during the experiment, a comprehensive visualisation function has been developed for CropSight (Fig. 4).
 By accessing a given phenotyping device's detail page, collected environmental factors can be viewed as individual line charts along with the device information.
-IoTbased climate sensor readings are logged with the central server and then indexed by device and location, allowing near realtime microclimate readings (30-minute updates) of monitored regions.
-The visualization is done in the web browser using the D3 JavaScript library.
+IoT-based climate sensor readings are logged with the central server and then indexed by device and location, allowing near real-time microclimate readings (30-minute updates) of monitored regions.
+The visualisation is done in the web browser using the D3 JavaScript library.
 In our case, we can soundly retrieve readings such as device temperature (to assess device performance), ambient relative humidity, ambient temperature (Fig. 4A), light levels (based on light intensity), soil temperature, and soil moisture (Fig. 4B).
-The microclimate datasets acquired from multiple locations across the field can also be used for data calibration to generate a normalized and highly reliable environmental reading of the experimental site.
+The microclimate datasets acquired from multiple locations across the field can also be used for data calibration to generate a normalised and highly reliable environmental reading of the experimental site.
 The CropSight system accepts collective readings from most off-the-shelf climate sensors and hence is open to the expansion of new environmental variables.
-The environmental sensors used in our experiments are: DHT22 digital temperature and humidity sensor, TSL2561 luminosity sensor, DS18B20 waterproof digital temperature probe, and analogue capacitive soil moisture sensor.
-Ambient temperature and humidity sensors were incorporated into the housing of the phenotyping workstations, and soil sensors were inserted into the ground of the plot, attached to the phenotyping workstations via cables.
+The environmental sensors used in our experiments are: DHT22 digital temperature & humidity sensor, TSL2561 luminosity sensor, DS18B20 waterproof digital temperature probe, and analogue capacitive soil moisture sensor.
+Ambient temperature and humidity sensors were incorporated into the housing of the phenotyping workstations and soil sensors were inserted into the ground of the plot, attached to the phenotyping workstations via cables.